Have you been dreaming about teaching English abroad?

 Outside of the requirements we’ve listed above, you should make sure you have what it takes to live abroad before you become a foreign teacher.
 Living and working abroad is an amazing, life-changing experience, but it’s not for everyone.

-Here are some of the traits that will help you not only survive but thrive as an English teacher abroad:
+Here are some of the traits that will help you not only survive in a country far from some but thrive as an English teacher abroad:

 Ability to Adapt to New Cultures Easily